PRETgroup/goFB/README.md

 * IEEE ISORC 2018 paper [Faster Function Blocks for Precision Timed Industrial Automation](https://ieeexplore.ieee.org/abstract/document/8421148/).
   * The examples for this paper can be found under `examples/goFB_only/c_tcrest`.

-* IEEE ICEIC 2019 paper "Synthesizing IEC61499 Function Blocks to Hardware" (under review).
+* IEEE ICEIC 2019 paper "Synthesizing IEC61499 Function Blocks to Hardware" (IEEEXplore link not yet available).
   * The examples for this paper can be found under `examples/hw_compilation`.

 For the purposes of replicating results, these and other examples are kept pre-compiled within the repository for your convenience.